What is Behavioral Data? How to Use It for Maximum Conversion

 2. Browses the product catalog

-3. Adds time to shopping cart
+3. Adds time to the shopping cart

 4. Enters checkout process